 Description

-This peach blueberry salad is the perfect simple summer salad!
+This peach blueberry salad is everything summer demands: simple, juicy, refreshing!
 Greens, juicy peaches, peak season blueberries, tangy goat cheese, crunchy toasted almonds, drizzled with aged balsamic vinegar and extra virgin olive oil.

 Ingredients